 You'll find hyaluronic acid alongside peptides in this serum that claims to heal and repair skin while improving tone and texture.
-It's an Amazon's Choice pick that has almost 7,000 verified five-star ratings.
+It's highly-rated on Amazon and has almost 9,000 verified five-star ratings.
 Reviewers like using it in conjunction with other products like vitamin C or retinols.

 Deliver hydration for soft, supple skin with this moisturizer from Bliss that is vegan, paraben-, phthalate- and formaldehyde-free.
-It has almost 4,800 reviews on Target's website alongside a solid 4.5-star average.
+Almost 2,000 verified shoppers on Amazon have given it a perfect five-star rating.
 According to brand highlights, it allegedly defends from future free radical damage.

 Keeping an intact skin barrier is vital for things like protecting from excess water loss and external threats like allergens and chemicals.
-A winner in Allure's 2019 Best of Beauty Awards, this cream has a triple lipid peptide complex (as implied by the name), a peptide protein blend, a seaweed hyaluronate blend and lily root extract.
+A multi-award winner, this cream has a triple lipid peptide complex (as implied by the name), a peptide protein blend, a seaweed hyaluronate blend and lily root extract.
 It has 1,000 five-star reviews on Sephora's website, with one shopper admitting they're on their third repurchase.

-Highly rated on the brand's site, this night cream has over 350 five-star reviews.
-Created with a blend of five peptides and three ceramides, it's designed to help restore skin to a strong, healthy state.
-"It truly feels like a luxurious product I get to put on my face every night," one person raved.
+Sporting nearly a perfect five-star average rating on the brand's site, this cream is created with a blend of five peptides and three ceramides and is designed to help restore skin to a strong, healthy state.
+"It truly feels like a luxurious product I get to put on my face every night," one shopper raved.

 This serum is made with a slew of powerhouse ingredients like green tea, Saint John's Wort extract, sage and willow bark extracts, aloe vera, chamomile extract and more.
 A midweight formula, it touts benefits like supporting skin renewal to reduce the appearance of fine lines and wrinkles, improving moisture retention and restoring softness to the skin.